 By wider accessibility, this mostly means more cost-effective equipment.
 With its increasing popularity, VR training is extremely attractive to most companies, but the price-tag?
 Not so much.
 The current market price for VR kits sits at roughly $500+ per set., Companies are looking at developing higher capacity yet more affordable kits though.

 For example, the Oculus Quest.
 Facebook’s Oculus has released an all-in-one VR kit to the tune of $399.
-Quest allows a fully immersive experience that can operate independently of a PC or smartphone.
+Quest allows a fully immersive experience that can operate independent of a PC or smartphone.
 There are other lower-priced kits available ($150-300), but their capabilities are restricted.
 These kits differ to the Quest as they aren’t self-contained and typically require a computer or smart-phone to operate.

 More affordable equipment can yield more opportunities for companies to incorporate fully immersive training, giving employees risk-free environments to sharpen both soft and hard skills.